abuiles/ember-101/hands-on.md

 </nav>
 ~~~~~~~~

-The header should always be visible in our application, in Ember the
+The header should always be visible in our application.
+In Ember, the
-right place to put that kind of content would be the **Application
+right receptacle for that content would be the **Application
 Template** since it will contain any other template inside its
 **{{outlet}}**.